 I love life’s little challenges.
 I love problem solving and turning obstacles into opportunities.

-I love putting a positive spin on what would otherwise be a very negative situation.
-I’ve always done this, both in my personal and my working life.
+I love putting a positive spin on what could otherwise be a negative experience.
+I’ve always done this, both in my personal and professional life.

 So, chronic disease really wasn’t going to change my approach to finding a way to overcome an obstacle.
 It’s just another challenge.
 Right?

-Well sort of right!
-It’s probably one of the more difficult challenges life has thrown at me and it often requires strategies I wouldn’t normally employ.
+Well, not entirely right!
+It’s probably one of the more difficult challenges life has thrown at me, and it often requires “out of the box” strategies.

 One Thing After Another

-The flow consists of routine daily activities, rest, activities, rest.
-Pretty simple.
+The flow consists of routine activities every day, including a pattern of rest, activities, and rest.
+It’s pretty simple.
 It works for me.
-It’s very limited physically and it’s a home bound routine but as I’ve written about many times, I’m at peace with it and I’ve accepted this new way of life.
+It’s limited physically, and it’s a home bound routine, but as I’ve written about many times, I’m at peace with it, and I’ve accepted this new way of life.

-Sometimes it doesn’t matter how much we try and pace activity and rest, there will be periods of time when circumstances are outside of our control.
+Sometimes, it doesn’t matter how much I try and pace activity and rest, there will be periods of time when circumstances are outside of my control.

 I’ve had a fortnight of one thing after another coming my way.
 These things weren’t planned and couldn’t be avoided.